 Instructions

-- In small saucepan, add milk, butter, sugar, and pinch of salt.
-Stir over medium-low heat with a wooden spoon until sugar melts completely (don't rush this step).
+- In a small saucepan, add water, milk, butter, sugar, and pinch of salt.
+Stir over medium-low heat with a wooden spoon until butter melts completely (don't rush this step).
 Turn mixture to medium-high until it begins to boil rapidly.

-- Remove pan from heat and dump flour in, all at once, and stir with wooden spoon.
+- Remove pan from heat and dump flour in, all at once, and stir with a wooden spoon or silicone spatula.

-- Pipe large (about 2 inch) round circles onto baking sheet using a vertical (90-degree) bag placement.
-Using finger dipped in water, smooth or tamp down any points on top of mounds.
+- Pipe small or large round circles onto parchment lined or silicone baking mat-lined baking sheets using a vertical (90-degree) bag placement.
+Squeeze until the puffs are the desired size, stop squeezing and release, and flick your wrist in one motion while lifting bag up.
+Using finger dipped in water, smooth or tamp down any points on top of the dough.

-- Remove puffs from oven and cut very small slit into sides of each puff.
-Return puffs to oven to finish baking and allow steam to escape for about 5 minutes.
-Turn oven off, open oven door, and let puffs sit in oven for up to one hour to dry out.
+- Remove puffs from oven and carefully poke a chopstick into the bottom of the hot puffs (or cut a very small slit into sides of each puff).
+Return puffs to turned off oven with door slightly ajar.
+Let puffs sit in oven for up to one hour to dry out.

 I tried making cream puffs today, but they didn’t puff.
 There are a number of things I might have done wrong.
 Any advice would be greatly appreciated.
 Firstly, I only had jumbo eggs and still used 5, one of which was cold.
 I assume 4 room temp ones would have been better.
 I think I made them larger, too.
 Should they be about the size of a golf ball before baking?
 I was too lazy to use a pastry bag, so used a scooper.
 Think I’ll try the pastry bag next time.
 I read your comment about your oven, so I started them in a 425 oven, but they started darkening, so I turned the oven down to 325 after about 7-10 minutes.
 I think my oven temp is accurate, but will test it.
 Do you thing using the convection setting would help?
 If so, do I set the temp 25 degrees lower?
 I’m going to try again tomorrow.
 Thanks in advance for your help!